ObliqueMotion/sudoku-cli/README.md

 ---
 ## About

-A command-line tool for solving sudoku puzzles.
+* A command-line tool for solving sudoku puzzles.

-If your input is a file path, `sudoku-cli` will read from the file.
+* If your input is a file path, `sudoku-cli` will read from the file.
 Otherwise it treats the string as input.

-`sudoku-cli` reads the first 81 non-whitespace characters from the input and fills each row from left to right, starting with the top row.
+* `sudoku-cli` reads the first 81 non-whitespace characters from the input and fills each row from left to right, starting with the top row.
+* `sudoku-cli` can output results to a file.
+The directory must already exist.

 ---
 ## Commands

-`sudoku-cli` has 5 subcommands each with their own configurable options:
+`sudoku-cli` has 5 sub-commands each with their own configurable options:
 * `sudoku-cli find-one`: Finds a solution to the sudoku puzzle.
     * `-i=<value> | --input=<value>` the puzzle input. [required]
     * `-t=<value> | --threads=<value>` the number of threads to use. [default: CPU count]